7 Habits of Super-Productive People

 If you think about it, you know what you’re doing tomorrow.
 It may be get up, go to work, exercise and then come home and eat dinner.
 Super-Productive people go a step beyond the basics.
 The create a sequence for the day of events.
 Many of us call this ‘the list’ of what things you must get done.

 Outlook is everything, all 7 habits of super-productive people are made with the mindset that you are accomplishing something worthy of you; even if it’s doing the dishes or laundry.
 Also, they include personal and family life.
+When my husband and I did our first weight loss challenge, we scheduled in who and what we would cook for each meal for instance.
+It worked too!

 I block out certain days and times that are first filled with time spent with my husband, then if this period remains I fill it with friendship deepening.
 This can be ‘me’ time too!
 I make sure I do regular massages and visit with other women who I deem friends.
 Going out to cultural events with other couples ranks high for us.
 Giving back by volunteering also is planned into the monthly and quarterly calendar with work time planned around charitable time, not the other way around!